Call 1-800-GOT-PESTS?

 Appearance

 Carpenter bees are often confused with bumblebees because of their similar size and coloring.
-However, carpenter bees typically have shiny black abdomens with very little hair, while bumblebees appear fuzzier.
 Adult carpenter bees usually measure around one inch long.
+However, carpenter bees typically have shiny black abdomens with yellow hairs on their middle section between their wings.
+They have a characteristic bald spot behind their heads.

 Habitat